Georgetown University to offer more housing, in-person classes for seniors in spring

 But as pressure mounts for colleges and universities to bring students back to campus, Georgetown will expand on-campus housing to 500 seniors and a few other students who may have lost stable housing through the pandemic, said John J. DeGioia, the university’s president.
-The students will join about 500 students who were allowed to live on campus during the fall semester.
+The students will join about 500 others who were allowed to live on campus during the fall semester.

 DeGioia acknowledged that other students, particularly freshmen who have not yet had a chance to live on campus or attend classes in person, may be disappointed about the school’s decision.
 He unveiled plans to bring the Class of 2024 to live in the dorms and take classes over the summer if it is safe.